ris2002/E-mail-Spam-MLOPS-/README.md

 # E-mail-Spam-MLOPS (2weeks)

 This is my 3rd MLOPs project.
-I am taking ref from my 2nd one (https://github.com/ris2002/Sentiment-Analysis-MLOPS.git).
+Some architectural ideas and workflow patterns are adapted from my earlier project: (https://github.com/ris2002/Sentiment-Analysis-MLOPS.git).
 In the second one I have done the mlops using zenml, traning has been done using Logistic Regression and deployment has been done using Fast api.

 What improvements and what learning I am going to do over the 2nd one in this current project –